** If you are looking for the verses, skip the first half of this...

 Mrs. Trixie was there.
 A dozen or so of her family, and some friends were there.

 Somewhere around minute number three, I recieved an elbow to the ribs.
-Sheri leaned over, whisper-shouted in my ear, "Get up there...and say something!"
+Sheri leaned over, and whisper-shouted in my ear, "Get up there...and say something!"

 After a deep cleansing breath, I was at the front of the tent.
 They were as surprised to see me as I was to see them.

-I started with a prayer.
+We started with a prayer.

-Another cleansing breath,..Then I told the group that recently, our family went to Readyville, just this side of Woodbury, for our Aunt Jeanette's graveside service.
+A good pause, and another cleansing breath,..I told the group that a few months ago, our family was in Readyville, just this side of Woodbury, for our Aunt Jeanette's graveside service.

 Photo: Curlee Church of Christ, and cemetary, in Readyville, TN

-There was no preacher.
+Like today, there was no preacher.
 Aunt Jeanette didn't want one.
 I told them that her son, Marc, led our time there, and we shared stories and memories.
 I told them that worked out pretty good.

 I asked them if that was ok for today.